 It’s important to have a dedicated personal injury attorney as your partner when you’re filing a claim related to an injurious accident.
 By helping you hold negligent or reckless parties accountable for their actions, a seasoned Kentucky personal injury lawyer can prevent insurance companies from acting in bad faith and unjustly denying, reducing, or delaying the compensation that should be yours.
 Each case is unique, and we’ll handle it with the dignity and respect it deserves.

-Bentley, George & Sparks provide a safe and non-judgmental environment for you to talk about your legal situation.
+Bruce Bentley, Attorney At Law provide a safe and non-judgmental environment for you to talk about your legal situation.
 Call us today at (606) 332-2494 for your free consultation.

 What should I do if I’ve been injured through no fault of my own?